ngo275/swiftui-firebase-template/README.md

 1. Create a new Firebase project (Please enable Firebase Auth anonymous login and Firestore)
 2. Add `GoogleService-Info.plist` in the new repository
 3. Start adding your own implementation

+If you want to add some logic around database (Firestore), please refer to [this documentation](https://firebase.google.com/docs/functions)

 ## License